akamai/edgeworkers-examples/edgecompute/examples/traffic-routing/redirect-liquidator/README.md

 Forward rewrites are a perfect use case to serve content over a different URL.
 A forward rewrite returns a `200` but does not change the original URL seen by the enduser.

 **Could you do this at the origin?**
 Yes, this technique is not specific to Akamai EdgeWorkers.
-However depending on your CMS/Framework this might be too complex or not even possible at all.
+However, depending on your CMS/Framework this might be too complex or not even possible at all.

-**What happens when multiple redirects are sent** Multiple redirects are recursively chased and and combined into a single `200` pointing to the latest URL.
+**What happens when multiple redirects are sent** Multiple redirects are recursively chased and combined into a single `200` pointing to the latest URL.